hashrocket/tilex/README.md

 7. Push to the branch (`git push origin my-new-feature`)
 8. Create new Pull Request

-All migrations should be able to be run and roll back.
-Verify this with our built-in command:
+Adding a database migration?
+Ensure it can be rolled back with this command:

 ```
 $ mix ecto.twiki